-This performance is in conjunction with Patricia Sweetow Gallery, San Francisco, at Untitled Art Miami Beach 2021.
+This performance is in conjunction with Patricia Sweetow Gallery, San Francisco, at Untitled Art Miami Beach 2021, Booth C57.

 Jefferson Pinder (b.
-1970, Washington, D.C.) has produced highly praised performance-based and multidisciplinary work for over a decade.
+1970, Washington, D.C.) produces highly praised performance-based and multidisciplinary work.
 His work has been featured in numerous exhibitions including The Studio Museum in Harlem, the Wadsworth Athenaeum Museum of Art in Hartford, Connecticut, The High Museum in Atlanta, the National Gallery of Art, Washington D.C. and Tate Modern in London, UK.

 In 2021 Jefferson Pinder was named a Smithsonian Artist Research Fellow; a Guggenheim Fellow in 2017; a USA Joyce Fellowship Award in the field of performance in 2016, and in 2017 the Moving Image Acquisition award.

 Jefferson Pinder received a BA in Theatre and MFA in Mixed Media from the University of Maryland, and studied at the Asolo Theatre Conservatory in Sarasota, FL.
 He was an Assistant Professor of theory, performance and foundations at the University of Maryland from 2003-2011.
 Pinder is currently Dean of Faculty, Professor in the Contemporary Practices department at the School of the Art Institute of Chicago.